Today DTW features a car that was given a new lease of life with an extensive and highly effective makeover.

 Moreover, the Ascona/ Cavalier was available in both four-door saloon and five-door hatchback variants, making it attractive to a wider range of buyers than the hatchback (and estate) only Sierra.
 Worse for Ford, there were a large number of Cortina models unsold at dealerships which drew potential buyers away, attracted by the generous discounts available.

-Ford realised that it had made a significant miss-step with the Sierra and it needed a more conventional looking three-volume saloon quickly.
-The most expedient way to do this was to re-engineer the Escort Mk3 hatchback and, in September 1983, it launched the Orion.
+Ford realised that, at least in the UK, it had made a significant miss-step with the Sierra and it needed a more conventional looking three-volume saloon quickly.
+Fortunately, one was already in the product plan and, in September 1983, it launched the Orion, a four-door booted version of the Escort Mk3 .
 This was a quite pleasant looking car, if perceived to be smaller and rather staid in comparison with the Ascona/ Cavalier.
 It sold steadily, mainly to older, more conservative buyers.

 There remained the problem of what to do with the Sierra.
 A major redesign was ordered, together with the development of a three-box booted version.
 This came to fruition in September 1987 with the launch of the Sierra Mk2.
 The revised car was now also available as a saloon, called the Sierra Sapphire in the UK.
 The front end of all models was revised to have wider headlamps with outboard indicators that wrapped around into the front wings.
 This eliminated the slightly awkward visible panel gap that had surrounded the fairing panel/grille on the outgoing model.
 At the rear, wider but slimmer rear light clusters were used.